Voyages of Christopher Columbus: Second voyage (1493–1496)

-Caribbean exploration
+Lesser Antilles and Puerto Rico

 On 3 November 1493, Christopher Columbus landed on a rugged shore on an island that he named Dominica.
 On the same day, he landed at Marie-Galante, which he named Santa María la Galante.
 After sailing past Les Saintes (Todos los Santos), he arrived at Guadeloupe (Santa María de Guadalupe), which he explored between 4 November and 10 November 1493.
-The exact course of his voyage through the Lesser Antilles is debated, but it seems likely that he turned north, sighting and naming many islands including Santa María de Montserrat (Montserrat), Santa María la Antigua (Antigua), Santa María la Redonda (Saint Martin), and Santa Cruz (Saint Croix, on 14 November).
-He also sighted and named the island chain of the Santa Úrsula y las Once Mil Vírgenes (the Virgin Islands), and named the islands of Virgen Gorda.
+The exact course of his voyage through the Lesser Antilles is debated, but it seems likely that he turned north, sighting and naming many islands including Santa María de Montserrat (Montserrat), Santa María la Antigua (Antigua), Santa María la Redonda (Redonda), and Santa Cruz (Saint Croix, on 14 November).
+He also sighted and named the island chain of Santa Úrsula y las Once Mil Vírgenes (the Virgin Islands), and named the island of Virgin Gorda.

 On Santa Cruz, the Europeans saw a canoe with a few Carib men and two women.
 They had two male captives, and had recently castrated them.
 The Europeans pursued them, and were met with arrows from both the men and women, fatally wounding at least one man, who perished about a week later.
 The Europeans either killed or captured all aboard the canoe, thereafter beheading them.
 Another was thrown overboard, and when he was spotted crawling away holding his entrails, the Arawaks recommended he be recaptured so he would not alert his tribe; he was thrown overboard again, and then had to be shot down with arrows.
 Columbus's childhood friend Michele da Cuneo—according to his own account—took one of the women in the skirmish, whom Columbus let him keep as a slave; Cuneo subsequently beat and raped her.

-The fleet continued to the Greater Antilles, and landed on the island of San Juan Bautista, present-day Puerto Rico, on 19 November 1493.
-Diego Álvarez Chanca recounts that on this island, the Europeans rescued some women from a group of at least 20 that the local Caribs had been keeping as sex slaves.
-The women explained that any male captives were eaten, and that their own male offspring were castrated and made to serve the Caribs until they were old enough to be considered good to eat.
+The fleet continued to the Greater Antilles, first sighting the eastern coast of the island of Puerto Rico, known to its native Taino people as Borinquen, on the afternoon of 17 November 1493.
+The fleet sailed along the island's southern coast for a whole day, before making landfall on its northwestern coast at the Bay of Añasco, between the towns of Mayagüez and Aguadilla, early on 19 November 1493.
+Upon landing, Columbus christened the island San Juan Bautista after Saint John the Baptist, preacher and prophet who baptized Jesus Christ, and remained anchored there for two days, 20 and 21 November 1493.
+Fleet member Diego Álvarez Chanca recounts that as they sailed along the southern coast of Puerto Rico, a Taino woman and boy, who had volunteered to join them on board in Guadeloupe, after having been rescued together with a group of at least 20 women the Caribs had been keeping as sex slaves, swam ashore, having recognized their homeland.
+The women rescued in Guadeloupe explained that any male captives were eaten, and that their own male offspring were castrated and made to serve the Caribs until they were old enough to be considered good to eat.
 The Europeans rescued three of these boys.